Are you considering the Celestron Nature DX binocular?

 Quality Prisms and Multi-Coated Lenses:

-First, Celestron puts in phase-coated BaK-4 Prisms into the Nature DX.
-This is a high quality prism and not found in many (if any) low-priced binoculars.
+Celestron uses phase-coated BaK-4 Prisms in the Nature DX.
+These high-quality prisms are not found in many (if any) low-priced binoculars.
 In addition, they utilize fully multi-coated lenses.

 These two features ensure a bright and clear image by letting as much light as possible make it through the binocular and reach your eye.
 Every step of the way, light is lost due to reflection, refraction, and absorption, which is a scientific way of saying the image gets less clear as it reaches your eyes.
-Binocular manufacturers, such as Celestron, develop different coatings to apply to the prism, lenses and glass that help the loss of light.
+Binocular manufacturers, such as Celestron, develop different coatings to apply to the prisms, lenses, and glass that help diminish the loss of light.

-More light = A better quality image, specifically the resolution, contrast and brightness.
+In short, more light equals a better quality image, improving the resolution, contrast, and brightness.

 - Then, they’re filled with dry nitrogen gas, which helps prevent fogging on your humid jungle adventure.

-Last, the entire body is covered in a nice rubber armoring which helps absorb the impact for the inevitable drop.
+- Finally, the entire body is covered in rubber armoring, which helps absorb the impact of the inevitable drop.

-Celestron Nature DX has specifications that make it especially good for nature observation.
+The Celestron Nature DX has specifications that make it especially good for nature observation.
 This information is for the 8×42 model, which is what I use and recommend for birding and wildlife.
 Celestron Nature DX comes in other sizes too.
-Most notably, many people prefer a 10×42 binocular, which gives better magnification but a lower field of view.
+Most notably, many people prefer a 10×42 binocular, which gives better magnification but a smaller field of view.

 Close Focus: 6.5 ft / 2 m